 Category 1 "Inclusive and Equitable Community Impacts" includes one mandatory action, Action 1.1 "Optimize for Equity," for any town seeking certification.
 It is important to note that the Equity Toolkit, which is the submission document for Optimize for Equity, must be applied to a new Sustainable CT action (one initiated in the past three years).
 For frequently asked questions on our equity requirement click here.

 Not only is Optimize for Equity a required action, but you should preview this action as a starting point to decide which new action(s) you will apply it to.
 The Equity Toolkit must applied to new actions upon recertification.
 Successfully complete at least 1 equity toolkit to be considered for bronze certification and at least 3 equity toolkits to be considered for certification.

-In addition, municipalities must complete one action of their choosing from each category in Categories 1 - 12.
-Category 13 "Innovative Strategies and Practices" is optional.
+In addition, municipalities seeking Bronse and Silver certification must complete one action of their choosing from each category in Categories 1 - 12.
+Municipalities seeking Gold certification must complete all actions in Category 1 and Action 8.6 "Collaborate with Other Municipalities on Sustainability Actions."
+Category 13 "Innovative Strategies and Practices" is optional for all certification levels.
 (Return to top)